one-among-us/data/people/shihai4h/page.en.md

 What an world would make people choose to die rather than living?
 How absurd.

-In the end, she said "Living is just eating, drinking, playing, and having sex.", "World abandoned me so I'll abandone it too."
+In the end, she said "Living is just eating, drinking, playing, and having sex.", "World abandoned me so I'll abandoned it too."

 In the end, she got a bad end she wanted to get in *Needy Streamer Overload*.